Creating Web Sites

 The "Web Site" extension described above only creates one style of web site.
 If you are satisfied with the result, you can continue to use it.
 If you prefer something different, you have numerous options:

-1. Web site creation is controlled by the AppleScripts stored within the "Web Site" extension.
-These scripts can be opened and edited by any GEDitCOM II user — meaning you can customize exactly what is in the web site.
+1. Web site creation is controlled by Internal Scripts within the "Web Site" extension.
+These scripts can be opened in the GEDitCOM Editor (provided with GEDitCOM II only) and edited by any user — meaning you can customize exactly what is in the web site.
 See the tutorial on customizing this script for details on what can be customized easily and what can be done with more effort.

 • PhpGedView - This tool is an interesting web project for posting and editing GEDCOM files on the web.
 Now setting up this system yourself is a challenging task and requires server access that most people will not have.
 There are webs sites, however, that will host your files in a PhpGedView web site (for a fee).
 You will have to provide such a web site host with your GEDCOM file and multimedia files.
-You can prepare those files as explained in the tutorial on exporting GEDCOM files.
-Note: GEDitCOM II has a special export option for working with PhpGedView web sites.
-When exporting, be sure to select the "PhpGedView Style Records" option in the "Multimedia" menu.

 • Ged2Html - Various free tools are available on the Internet for turning GEDCOM files into web sites.
 We have no experience in these tools, but they are an option.
 The one cited here, Ged2Html, has been around for many years, but has not been updated recently and does not come with much support.
 You are own your own, but such tools are available.